Ken Sansom: Personal life

 Sansom married Carla Sansom in 1961, they remained married until Sansom's death.
 Together they have three children.

 Death

-Sansom died on October 8, 2012 in Holladay, Utah due to complications of a stroke at the age of 85.
+Sansom died on October 8, 2012, in Holladay, Utah due to complications of a stroke at the age of 85.
 He resided in Sandy, Utah.
-His remains are buried in Wasatch Lawn Memorial Park in Millcreek, Utah.
-His widow Carla is buried next to him.
+His remains are buried in Wasatch Lawn Memorial Park in Millcreek, Utah, alongside his widow Carla.